-Since it’s bagless, you won’t need to purchase additional dust bags.
+Since it’s a bagless vacuum, you won’t need to purchase additional dust bags.
 When full, simply empty the cup, rinse it and place it back in the device for further use.
-This compact stick vacuum should be easy to store, even in smaller homes.
+This compact upright vacuum should be easy to store, even in smaller homes.

 Another hardwood-safe feature is the swivel steering.
 As you don’t need to lift the machine every time you change direction, it makes the overall cleaning process faster.

-This singular shape still provides a cleaning path of 11.35-inches wide.
-While other vacuums tend to push larger pieces of debris away, the V-shape design funnels all dirt towards the center.
-Many users find this shape useful as it increases overall efficiency.
+This vacuum still provides a cleaning path of 13.5-inches wide.
+Many users find the multi-cyclone suction system useful as it increases overall efficiency.

 If you’re looking for a heavy-duty vacuum, this model might be worth checking out.
-Featuring a cleaning path of almost 13 inches, this vacuum is designed to clean large areas.
+This vacuum is designed to clean large areas, featuring a cleaning path of almost 13 inches.
 It also comes with one of the longest cords available, at 35 feet.